zipurman/oVIRT_Simple_Backup/server/installer/README.md

-# oVIRT_Simple_Backup - WebGUI - Installer - Debian
+# oVirtSimpleBackup - WebGUI - Installer - Debian

 ## Instructions for using this installer